 Note that this sample email makes a clear connection with the recipient, articulates why the sender wants to speak with her, and makes a very specific request.
 This email is also very easy to respond to, because it provides possible times to meet.

-Preparing for the Informational Interview
+Preparing for an Informational Interview

 Preparation is crucial prior to an informational interview in order to maximize the time you have.
 Determine your goal(s), and do some basic research about your contact's field and employer.
 Prepare a list of questions and take them to the interview.
 Potential questions include: